 Get Treatment for Heroin Addiction at Renaissance Recovery

-If you or a loved one is struggling with the side effects of heroin use, Renaissance Recovery Center in Huntington Beach, Southern California can provide the support and specialized treatment you need.
+If you or a loved one is struggling with the side effects of heroin use, Renaissance Recovery Center near Huntington Beach, Southern California can provide the support and specialized treatment you need.

 Our outpatient programs offer a range of evidence-based interventions, including MAT (medication-assisted treatment), group and individual counseling, psychotherapy, family therapy, and holistic therapies.
 With our integrated dual diagnosis treatment, we can also address co-occurring mental health disorders that may be contributing to heroin addiction.